Does mining have a gen Z problem?

 • A global study found 42% of resources companies struggle to attract and retain gen Z career professionals (from BDO)

-• The same study found just 15% of young people said they would consider pursuing a career in mining.
+• The same study found just 15% of young people said they would consider a career in mining.

-Clearly, something has gone terribly wrong.
-For all the upside, the kids just aren’t getting the message about the opportunities that exist in mining.
-If we can’t turn the situation around, we risk being locked into a permanent crisis mode of skills shortages and ever more costly incentives packages—at least for roles that can’t be filled by automation, AI and robotics.
+If we can’t turn the situation around, we risk being locked into a permanent crisis mode of skills shortages and ever more costly incentives packages, at least for roles that can’t be filled by automation, AI and robotics.

 The big cultural shift